VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification_FIXED_2.4.md

 ## 2.4 Dependencies

-Upstream: Subscribes to ReviewCompleted events (or equivalent) from the Review agent, which indicate content that is ready to be published.
+- **Upstream**: Subscribes to ReviewCompleted events (or equivalent) from the Review agent, which indicate content that is ready to be published.
 Without an approval event, the Publish agent does nothing.
-Downstream: In terms of events, it may emit a ContentPublished event as a final signal (for analytics or acknowledgments).
+- **Downstream**: In terms of events, it may emit a ContentPublished event as a final signal (for analytics or acknowledgments).
 Also, the content is placed in a live content store (S3 bucket for website, etc.), making it accessible to end users.
 That content store could be considered a dependency too if there's a CDN or website reading from it.
-External: Possibly none in Phase 1 if using S3 static site.
+- **External**: Possibly none in Phase 1 if using S3 static site.
 If publishing to an external CMS or using a service like WordPress API, that would be an external dependency (with network calls).
 In Phase 1, assume publishing to an S3 website (internal to AWS).
-Services: CloudFront CDN if it caches the site (would need an invalidation, perhaps).
+- **Services**: CloudFront CDN if it caches the site (would need an invalidation, perhaps).
 Not explicitly stated, but likely Phase 1 might not have CDN integration beyond static hosting.

 ## 3. Architecture & System Context
 ### 3.1 High-Level Context Diagram
 (Diagram to be inserted.)
 The Publish agent is implemented as an AWS Lambda triggered by an SNS topic for reviewed content (approval events).
 It retrieves the content (by content_id) from the internal content store (the same S3 bucket used for drafts, or maybe a separate staging area), then processes and transfers it to a public location (for instance, moving the file to a "published" prefix or different bucket accessible by the website).
 If needed, it converts markdown to HTML.
 The agent then signals completion.
 It interacts with AWS services like S3 and possibly DynamoDB (to update content status).
 There is no direct user interaction; the published content is consumed by web users via the website (which could be backed by that S3 or CMS).